Upgrade to remove ads

 The monthly record of your account transactions sent to you by your bank.

 Personal Identification Number needed to use an ATM/debit card.

 A card used when opening a new account that includes name, address, birthdate, etc.

 The person to whom the check is made payable.

 A check that has been written but not yet deducted from the person's bank account.

 A deposit that has been made but not yet added to the person's bank account.

-A loan for a home.
+A non-refundable charge for a service.

 THIS SET IS OFTEN IN FOLDERS WITH...

 Financial Literacy Check Terms